goksugb/Netflix_Menstruation_Correlation/README.md

 Menstruation Status: Whether I was on my period that day (yes/no).
 Netflix Titles Watched: The title(s) of the shows I watched.
 Genre: The category of the show (drama, comedy, thriller, etc.).
-Emotional Tone: The overall mood of the show (e.g., uplifting, intense, relaxing, sad).
 Comfort Level: My self-assessed comfort or distress level during menstruation (on a scale of 1–10).
 I will consistently record these details in an Excel spreadsheet or a data tracking app to maintain accuracy.
 Any irregularities due to unusual cycle patterns or external stressors will be noted.
 # Tools and Technologies